Tim-Brogden/AltController/README.md

 Alt Controller is a Microsoft .NET WPF application which can be built using Microsoft Visual Studio Community 2019.

 In order to build the installer, there is a script CreateAltControllerSetup.bat in the AltControllerSetup folder.
 It uses NSIS to package the Setup.exe and MSI files into a single installable exe file.
 The script isn't called from within the Visual Studio build process; it is run manually after building the solution.
 If you want run the script, you must first install NSIS, which is available from http://nsis.sourceforge.net/Main_Page).

-## Future plans
-The Change pointer action type will likely be removed in a coming version of the software.
-This was an experimental action type which now seems to serve no purpose.
-If you are using this action type, please let me know.

-Future plans for the software include gradually improving the website and sharing user-created profiles and information there.
-If you have created a useful Alt Controller profile that you are willing to share, feel free to send it to me via the contact page at altcontroller.net.